zhaozhg81/rMAB/README.md

 python main_dp_batch.py %% DP method

 ####################################################################
-Users can customize parameters per their own interests in setting.py.
+Users have the flexibility to customize parameters according to their specific interests in setting.py.

 # setting.py
-sample size  :   The total experimemt time. boot_number  :   The sampling times used in bootstrap.
+sample_size: The total experiment time.

+boot_number: The number of sampling times used in bootstrap.

-repeats      :   The number of repeated experiments. dist         :   Distribution type 'norm' for normally distributed responses,
+repeats: The number of repeated experiments.

-	         while 'bern' for bernoulli distributed responses.
+dist: Distribution type; 'norm' for normally distributed responses, 'bern' for Bernoulli distributed responses.

-random_choice:   Either 'uniform' or 'water_filling'.
+random_choice: Choice between 'uniform' or 'water_filling' for random selection.

-true_prob    :   A list including the true probability for each arm for bernoulli variables, while the mean parameters for normalvariables. scale_number :   Multiplier used to re-scale the true_prob easily. sigma        :   Sigma used in normal distribution setting gap          :   Time gap used in obtaining regret trend by time algo_list    :   List specifying algorithms explored in experiment.
+true_prob: A list containing the true probability for each arm for Bernoulli variables or the mean parameters for normal variables.

+scale_number: Multiplier used to easily re-scale the true_prob.

+sigma: Sigma value used in normal distribution settings.

+gap: Time gap used in obtaining regret trend by time.

-		 Full list includes ["greedy","lil_ucb","ts","t_greedy"] for normal distributed responses, and ["greedy","ucb","ts","t_greedy"] for bernoulli distributed responses.
+algo_list: List specifying algorithms explored in the experiment.
+Full lists include ["greedy", "lil_ucb", "ts", "t_greedy"] for normally distributed responses and ["greedy", "ucb", "ts", "t_greedy"] for Bernoulli distributed responses.

 ## Summarize the numerical results
-after finishing running of the experiments, one can summarize the result using the R code from the R subdirectory:
+Once the experiments have been completed, you can summarize the results using the R code located in the R subdirectory:

 summarize.R